 - Playing games online

 Like other platforms, you receive a $10 bonus when you open an account.
 You can redeem for gift cards once you reach a $25 balance.

-Read our review of Swagbucks to learn more about the platform.
+Read our Swagbucks review to learn more about the platform.

 Ibotta works a little different than Swagbucks, but it can still get you the same results – rewards that you can use to get free stuff online.
 With Ibotta, you can add offers before going to the store, shop as you normally would, then upload your receipt to the app to verify your purchases.

 *Related: Looking for affordable shoes?
 Head over to Zappos for snazzy shoes at a low price.
 Join their VIP club and receive next business day shipping on all orders!*

 Another simple way is by just adding your loyalty account and start saving without having to add your receipt.

 You can shop and save at over 300 stores with Ibotta.
 You can transfer the money you save with Ibotta to your PayPal or Venmo accounts, or there are also different gift cards to choose from, as well.

 Ibotta gives you $5 back on your first purchase and you can redeem for gift cards or cash after reaching $20.